GDSA-SED/Projecte-SED-2013/README.md

 This code presents an event image classifier realized as a project for the Catalonian University UPC, for the subject of audiovisual signals management and distribution, course 2013-2014.

 For this case, we proposed a classifier programmed in Python based on meta-data, concretely the hash tags, using a supervised learning system for an already existent set of classes.
 MySQL is used to manage the data with a database.
-The evaluation system used for this project returns the F-score with the Precision and Recall, Divergence from a Random Baseline and the Normalized Mutual Information (NMI).
+The evaluation system used for this project returns the F-score with the Precision and Recall, and the Accuracy.
 The code shows the information in a visual way through graphs when it’s executed.

 _How to use the program_: